josheeg/eegmotorimagryorangepy/README.md

 https://docs.openbci.com/Cyton/CytonExternal/

 CNN EEG signal clasification in python tensorflow keras.

-https://keras.io/examples/timeseries/eeg_signal_classification/
+The data set is from 15 subjects at the same time 500 samples long or 15 or 16 channel eeg. https://keras.io/examples/timeseries/eeg_signal_classification/

 Saving these biosignal models is important they can take a lot of time to train and smaller processor to use to predict.